-Any type of cosmetic glue like Hair Glue or Lash Glue, or any PVA glue like School Glue or Glue Sticks are perfectly fine to use on your face.
+Any type of cosmetic glue such as Hair Glue or Lash Glue, or any PVA glue like School Glue or Glue Sticks is perfectly fine to use on your face.

 The common factor in all these glues is that they are made from PVA, which degrades in water, so it will come off with nothing more than a little warm water and a damp cloth.